MoiVaaSullekki/react-app/README.md

-This is a portfolio application done with React.
+This is a portfolio application in progress done with React.
+Not pretty code and doesnt look the best but every project starts from somewhere :)

 The idea is rather simple: a to do list application.
 Like all  of us.